james-kariuki-source/Javascript-Basics/README.md

 # JAVASCRIPT BASICS

-### Code which includes they basics of javascript.
+### Exaples of code that shows the basics of javascript.
 ### The basic syntax of javascript.